Persian Gulf Inferno

-Persian Gulf Inferno (with a leading The on the title screen, but not the box cover) is a side-scrolling action-adventure game released for the Amiga in 1989, and the Atari ST and Commodore 64 in 1990.
+Persian Gulf Inferno (titled The Persian Gulf Inferno on the game's title screen) is a side-scrolling action-adventure game released for the Amiga in 1989, and the Atari ST and Commodore 64 in 1990.

+Gameplay

+Development

 The game was originally designed and developed by a Danish team of Amiga programmers called Parsec.
 Team members were Kevin Mikkelsen, Allan Pedersen and Jim Rankenberg.